Calvary (2014 film): Plot

 While everyone is at a village pub gathering, the church is destroyed by arson.
-Montgomery blames James' would-be killer and presses him to report him; James refuses, noting every villager has grievances with him or the church.
-Fitzgerald offers a large sum for a new church to the delight of Leary and the distaste of James.
+Montgomery blames James's would-be killer and presses him to report him; James refuses, noting every villager has grievances with him or the church.
+Fitzgerald offers a large sum for a new church, to the delight of Leary, and the distaste of James.
 Fiona confronts James, saying he abandoned her after her mother's death, first by his alcoholism and later by the celibacy of the priesthood.
 James apologizes and they embrace.
-That night, James finds his dog Bruno dead with his throat cut.
+That night, James finds his dog, Bruno, dead with his throat cut.
 James tearfully buries Bruno, concealing his death from Fiona as she departs.

 While on a walk, James starts a conversation with a young girl.
 Her father arrives and confronts him, believing he is attempting to groom her.
 At the pub, James is mocked by the locals and relapses.
-James drunkenly destroys the bar with the revolver before fighting publican Brendan.
-Leary finds James, bloody and drunk, and chides him as Brendan is Buddhist; James berates Leary's ignorance and his uselessness as a priest.
+James drunkenly destroys the bar with the revolver before fighting publican, Brendan.
+Leary finds James, bloody and drunk, and chides him, as Brendan is Buddhist; James berates Leary's ignorance and his uselessness as a priest.
 James wakes to find Leary entering a taxi.
 Leary confesses religious doubts and James apologizes, telling Leary he does not hate him but that Leary has no integrity.

 James decides to fly to Dublin but happens across Teresa.
 Seeing her husband's coffin being disrespected by airport staff, James returns to his parish.
-On Sunday, James meets Gerald; Gerald boasts he finished his book, and James wishes him luck.
+On Sunday, James meets Gerald, who boasts about finishing his book, and James wishes him luck.
 James calls Fiona, saying sin is emphasized too greatly over virtue and forgiveness, and they fully reconcile.
 James throws the revolver off a cliff immediately before a suicidal Fitzgerald appears.
 James promises to visit later and embraces the tearful Fitzgerald.

-James waits on the beach as butcher Jack Brennan appears with a gun.
-Jack confesses to arson and hitting Veronica but denies killing Bruno.
-Hearing James' remorse for Bruno, Jack asks if he cried for children abused by priests.
-James admits feeling detached, and Jack shoots and wounds him; an altar boy witnesses the shot and runs for help.
+James waits on the beach as Jack Brennan appears with a gun.
+Jack confesses to arson, and hitting Veronica, but denies killing Bruno.
+Hearing James's remorse for Bruno, Jack asks if he cried for children abused by priests.
+James admits feeling detached, and Jack shoots and wounds him.
+An altar boy witnesses the shot, and runs for help.
 James assures Jack that it is not too late to stop.
 Jack tells James to say his prayers; James says he already has, and Jack murders him.